 The proposed reply filed on [1] has not been entered because it is unsigned.
-Since the above-mentioned reply appears to be bona fide, applicant is given a TIME PERIOD of TWO (2) MONTHS within which to supply the omission or correction in order to avoid abandonment.
+Since the above-mentioned reply appears to be bona fide, applicant is given a shortened statutory period of TWO (2) MONTHS within which to supply the omission or correction in order to avoid abandonment.
 This application has been granted special status under the accelerated examination program.
 Extensions of this time period may be granted under 37 CFR 1.136(a).
 However, filing a petition for extension of time will result in the application being taken out of the accelerated examination program.
+In no case can any extension carry the date for reply to this letter beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
+133).